marlageha/dmost/SCHEMA.md

 # Schema for output files from dmost:
-* [dmost_alldata_[object]](https://github.com/marlageha/dmost/blob/main/SCHEMA.md#dmost_alldata-schema):  Final combine output file from all DEIMOS observations of a stellar system (object)
-* [dmost_[mask]](http://github.com/marlageha/dmost/blob/main/SCHEMA.md#schema-for-dmost-individual-mask-tables):  Two tables containing mask and slit information from a single DEIMOS mask

 ---

 ## dmost_alldata_[object].fits

-Label | Unit | Definition
+* Final combine output file from all DEIMOS observations of a stellar system (object).
+One row per star Label | Unit | Definition
 --- | --- | ---
 `objname` | - | Name of target